OpenFAST/KiteFAST/glue-codes/kitefast/documentation/OUTLINE.rst

 the eigen analysis could be correcly configured.
 To modify this case, start with `KiteMain.mbd`.

+NOTE: dummy nodes cannot be included in the `KiteMain.mbd`.
+These will cause parsing issues when `BlenDyn` is used to visualize modes with `Blender`.

 m600
 ----
 **This is the main demonstrator for the entire simulation.**